YuyangXueEd/STACE/docs/architecture.md

 1. **Are there any gaps or missing technologies** that you expected to see based on the PRD?
 2. **Do you disagree with any selections?** If so, which ones and why?
 3. **Are there specific version requirements** for any technologies that differ from what's listed?
-4. **Database selection**: The architecture currently uses FAISS (in-memory vector DB) and file-based storage (JSON for loop state, persistent volumes for outputs).
+4. **Database selection**: The architecture currently uses Qdrant (local collection) and file-based storage (JSON for loop state, persistent volumes for outputs).
 Would you prefer a traditional database (PostgreSQL, MongoDB, etc.) for any components?
 5. **Concept-Erasure Tool**: The specific concept-erasure repository is marked "TBD" - do you have a preferred tool (e.g., EraseDiff, specific concept ablation repo), or should we select during Epic 3 implementation?
 6. **Cloud vs On-Premises**: Is AUST deploying to an on-premises Kubernetes cluster with H200s, or to a cloud provider (GCP, AWS, Azure) with GPU instances?